ddev/ddev/docs/content/developers/remote-config.md

 ### Ticker

-One of the defined messages is shown to the user every `interval` as long as not `disabled`, the messages are rotating.
+Messages rotate, with one shown to the user every `interval` as long as it’s not `disabled`.

 The user can disable the ticker or change the interval in the global config.